Table of Contents

 SQLite3

-The SQLite3 Connector uses the SQLite3 driver built-in to Python.
+The SQLite3 Connector uses the SQLite3 driver built into Python.

 {